techscouter/semantic-xr/semanticXrInstructions.md

       * `category`: non comprehensive list of examples for categories of entities: landscape, landscapeArchitecture, architecture, internalDesign, prop, livingEntity, player, light, camera, controller, pointOfView, hitPoint, effect, music, text, table, chair, semanticXr etc. Note that the option to have semanticXr as a nested semanticSpatialEntity is extremely powerful (for usage examples see the Examples folder)
       * `attributes`: attributes and their values within the specific category.
 For example: for category 'text' the attributes could include the actual text in different languages.
 The value of the attributes field could include nested fields/arrays itself.

-* `pointsOfView` : points in space from which spatial related data is generated
+* `pointsOfView` : points in space from which view-based data is generated.
   * `semanticSpatialEntityId` : the pointOfView itself is a semanticSpatialEntity with location, rotation etc.
-  * `source` : semanticSpatialEntityId of the entity which is the source of this pointOfView (for example, the player, a camera, a controller, an eye etc.).
+  * `source` : semanticSpatialEntityId of the entity which is the source of this pointOfView (for example the player, a camera, a controller, an eye etc.).
   * `visibleSemanticSpatialEntities` : array of all semantic spatial entities that are visible from this point of view.
     * `semanticSpatialEntityId`
 	* `projectedSemanticSpatialEntityCenter` : properties of the center point of the semantic spatial entity.